E. W. Scripps (businessman): Later life

 In 1898, he finished building a home in San Diego, where his half-sister lived nearby, thinking that the dry, warm climate would help his lifelong allergic rhinitis.
-He built it as a winter home to escape the cold of West Chester, (Butler County), Ohio but eventually lived there year-round, and conducted his newspaper business from the ranch.
+He built it as a winter home to escape the cold of West Chester (Butler County), Ohio, but eventually lived there year-round, and conducted his newspaper business from the ranch.
 His ranch encompassed what is today the community of Scripps Ranch as well as Marine Corps Air Station Miramar.

-In 1903, he and his half-sister Ellen were the founding donors of the Scripps Institution of Oceanography.
-Initially Scripps was reluctant to support the venture, thinking scientists could not be businesslike.
+In 1903, he and his half-sister Ellen were the founding donors of Scripps Institution of Oceanography.
+Initially, Scripps was reluctant to support the venture, thinking scientists could not be businesslike.
 However, he developed a deep friendship with the scientific director, William Emerson Ritter, and together they began to plan projects for the Institute.
-As the Institute started to succeed, he became an enthusiastic supporter, and took a great interest in its work.
+As the Institute started to succeed, he became an enthusiastic supporter and took a great interest in its work.

 In 1921, Scripps founded Science Service, later named the Society for Science & the Public, with the goal of keeping the public informed of scientific achievements.
 Scripps College is also named in honor of his half-sister, Ellen Browning Scripps, because a large part of its endowment derives from the media fortune they had built.

+Death

 Scripps died at the age of 71 on March 12, 1926, onboard his yacht Ohio as it lay anchored in Monrovia Bay, Liberia.

-Among his descendants was Samuel H. Scripps (1927 – 2007), grandson, who became a leading philanthropist for theater and dance in America in the late 20th century.
+Among his descendants was Charles E. Scripps (1920 – 2007), chairman of the board of the E. W. Scripps Company, under whose leadership the company was transformed from a family-owned newspaper publisher into a major publicly traded media company with major cable television operations.